GokalpGokdogan/Bilcon/README.md

 What Makes our Web App Interesting/Cool:

-What makes our web app interesting is that it offers a lot of features with simplistic design.
+What makes our application interesting is not moving from application to application for the problems mentioned above, but completing these processes successfully and doing it with a simplistic design.